Q: What is UWC?

 Q: What is the curriculum used at UWC Changshu China?

-A: UWC Changshu China is based on the International Baccalaureate Diploma Programme (DP) for Grade 11 - 12 students and Foundation Programme (FP) for Grade 10 students.
+A: UWC Changshu China is based on the International Baccalaureate Diploma Programme (IBDP) for Grade 11 - 12 students and Foundation Programme (FP) for Grade 10 students.

 Q: What is the IB Diploma Programme?